Lawsuit Loans in Maine

-Anyone that has sustained an injury from a third party in Maine is eligible for a lawsuit loan from Delta Settlement Funding.
+Anyone that has sustained an injury from a third party in Maine is eligible for a lawsuit loan from Rapid Lawsuit Funding.
 You should be planning to sue, seek compensation, or be in the process of doing so for us to consider backing you with a loan.
 If you fall under any of these categories, talk to us for a free application.

 What is the difference between a cash advance and a lawsuit loan?

 There is no significant difference between a cash advance and a lawsuit loan.
 We call it a lawsuit loan in the legal sense, but it is essentially just a cash advance.
 Our cash advance is designed to help you settle your existing bills so you can wait comfortably through negotiations for your settlement or a court trial.
 Our cash advance is non-recourse, so you don’t have to pay us back if you lose your lawsuit.

 Are there any specific guidelines on how I must spend my lawsuit loan?

 Rapid Lawsuit Funding does not impose any guidelines on how you spend your cash advance.
 We hope that it can cover your current costs as you wait out your trial or negotiations with your insurer.
 Some plaintiffs use it to cover their current medical bills resulting from their personal injury, while others pay off utility bills and take care of immediate family needs.
 Whatever you choose to use your cash advance for is up to you.

 How and when can I pay back your lawsuit loan?

 Our loan repayment terms are covered within the agreement we sign between you and us.
 You get to pay back your loan only when you win your personal injury lawsuit.
 We take a share of your compensation at the agreed-upon interest rate, which is the lowest in all of Maine.

 Can I get a lawsuit loan in Maine without my lawyer’s knowledge?